3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "5GMM-NULL",
   "type": "INITIAL",
-  "description": "UE is not registered with the 5G network."
+  "description": "UE is not registered with the network" }
-}

 {
+  "name": "5GMM-REGISTERING",
+  "type": "INTERMEDIATE",
+  "description": "UE is in the process of registering with the network" }

+{
   "name": "5GMM-REGISTERED",
   "type": "FINAL",
-  "description": "UE is successfully registered with the 5G network."
+  "description": "UE is successfully registered with the network" }

-}
+## Events

 {
-  "name": "5GMM-IDLE",
+  "name": "Registration Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is in idle mode after registration."
-}
+  "description": "UE requests to register with the network" }

 {
-  "name": "5GMM-CONNECTED",
+  "name": "Authentication Request",
-  "type": "INTERMEDIATE",
-  "description": "UE has an established connection with the network."
-}
+  "description": "Network requests authentication information from the UE" }

 {
-  "name": "5GMM-REGISTERING",
-  "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering with the network."
-}

-{
-  "name": "5GMM-DEREGISTERED",
+  "name": "Registration Accept",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered from the network."
-}
+  "description": "Network accepts the UE's registration request" }

 ## Transitions

 {
   "step": 1,
-  "message": "REGISTRATION REQUEST",
+  "message": "Registration Request",
   "from_element": "UE",
   "to_element": "AMF",
   "from_state": "5GMM-NULL",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "UE attempts to access the 5G network.", "condition": "UE is powered on and within coverage.", "timing": "Initial step of the registration procedure."
+  "trigger": "UE attempts to access the 5G network", "condition": "UE is within coverage area",
-}
+  "timing": "Initial step of the registration procedure" }

 {
   "step": 2,
-  "message": "AUTHENTICATION REQUEST",
+  "message": "Authentication Request",
   "from_element": "AMF",
   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERING",
-  "trigger": "AMF initiates authentication procedure.", "condition": "UE identity needs to be verified.", "timing": "After receiving the REGISTRATION REQUEST message."
+  "trigger": "AMF initiates authentication of the UE", "condition": "UE identity needs to be verified", "timing": "After receiving the Registration Request" }
-}

 {
   "step": 3,
-  "message": "AUTHENTICATION REJECT",
+  "message": "Registration Accept",
   "from_element": "AMF",
   "to_element": "UE",
   "from_state": "5GMM-REGISTERING",
-  "to_state": "5GMM-DEREGISTERED",
-  "trigger": "Authentication fails.",
-  "condition": "UE fails to authenticate.",
-  "timing": "After authentication procedure."
-}

-{
-  "step": 4,
-  "message": "SECURITY MODE COMMAND",
-  "from_element": "AMF",
-  "to_element": "UE",
-  "from_state": "5GMM-REGISTERING",
-  "to_state": "5GMM-REGISTERING",
-  "trigger": "AMF initiates security mode control procedure.", "condition": "Secure exchange of NAS messages needs to be established.", "timing": "After successful authentication."
-}

-{
-  "step": 5,
-  "message": "REGISTRATION ACCEPT",
-  "from_element": "AMF",
-  "to_element": "UE",
-  "from_state": "5GMM-REGISTERING",
   "to_state": "5GMM-REGISTERED",
-  "trigger": "AMF accepts the registration request.", "condition": "Authentication and security mode control are successful.", "timing": "After successful security mode control procedure."
+  "trigger": "AMF successfully authenticates and authorizes the UE", "condition": "Authentication and authorization are successful", "timing": "After successful authentication"
 }

 ## Network Element Relationships